abajwa-hw/logsearch-service/README.md

 #### An Ambari Stack for Logsearch
 Ambari stack for easily installing and managing Logsearch on HDP cluster

+There are two options to deploy Logsearch from Ambari

+#### Option 1: Deploy Logsearch on existing cluster

+The below steps demonstrate how to deploy Logsearch on existing cluster using the sandbox as an example.
+The same process can be followed on an Ambari installed cluster.

 - Download HDP 2.2 sandbox VM image (Sandbox_HDP_2.2_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import Sandbox_HDP_2.2_VMware.ova into VMWare and set the VM memory size to 8GB
 - Now start the VM